 Her reputation as an inspiring international conference speaker continues to grow year on year, with recent presentations including the Bett Show in London and the EU Presidency Conference on Cultural and Creative Crossovers in Riga, Latvia.

-She also works as a regular contributor to several educational publications and her book "Create, Perform, Teach!" will be published by Jessica Kingsley on July 18th.
+She also works as a regular contributor to several educational publications and her book "Create, Perform, Teach!" is published by Jessica Kingsley.

 Nikky is also a practising Pilates instructor.